doughertylia-beep/thesis/README.md

 This repository contains a key portion of the thesis:
 **"From Rhetoric to Reality: U.S. Imperialist Violence, Presidential Rhetoric, and the Military-Industrial Complex"**

-It implements the creation of an **"obscuration" variable"**, which measures the rhetorical reliance on U.S. exceptionalist narratives in presidential speeches, particularly those pertaining to U.S. imperialism abroad.
+It implements the creation of the **"obscuration variable"**, which measures the rhetorical reliance on U.S. exceptionalist narratives in presidential speeches, particularly those covering U.S. imperialist violence abroad.

 ---